Night of the Kings

-Night of the Kings (La Nuit des rois) is a feature drama/fantasy film directed by Philippe Lacôte and released in 2020.
+Night of the Kings (La Nuit des rois) is a 2020 fantasy drama film written and directed by Philippe Lacôte.
 The film is produced by Delphine Jaquet (Banshee Films, France), Yanick Letourneau (Peripheria, Canada), Ernest Konan (Wassakara Productions, Côte d'Ivoire), and Yoro Mbaye (Yennenga Production, Senegal).
 It was selected as the Ivorian entry for the Best International Feature Film at the 93rd Academy Awards, making the shortlist of fifteen films.
 The film is also nominated for Best international film at the Independent Spirit Award 2021.

 The cast includes Koné Bakary, Isaka Sawadogo, Steve Tientcheu, Rasmané Ouédraogo, Abdoul Karim Konaté, Laetitia Ky, Nubel Feliz Yan and Denis Lavant.